yaniker/One-shot-skill-assessment-in-high-stakes-domains-with-limited-data-via-meta-learning/README.md

 #############################################

-This code is released as a part of the research article titled:
+This code is released as a part of the research article:

- 	"One-shot skill assessment in high-stakes domains with limited data via meta learning: authored by:
+ 	"One-shot skill assessment in high-stakes domains with limited data via meta learning

 	"Erim Yanik1*, Steven Schwaitzberg2, Gene Yang2, Xavier Intes3, Jack Norfleet4, Matthew Hackett4, and Suvranu De1

 	1 College of Engineering, Florida A&M University and The Florida State University, USA 2 School of Medicine and Biomedical Sciences, University at Buffalo, USA 3 Biomedical Engineering Department, Rensselaer Polytechnic Institute, USA